harrytruman/elk-ansible/README.md

 ## Searching Facts/Logs and Beginning to Perform Remediation

-So you have Tower logging to ELK.
+So you have AAP logging to ELK.
 Now you can search all of those logs and begin correlating data!
 Here's a playbook that will get you started searching.
 In the example below, it will:
   1. Search Ansible facts for anything with a configured wireless device
   2. Create and display a list of unique hostnames
   3. Add hostnames to inventory and run a fact collection role to discover them